 So I started to re-look at the space in my home.

-Today I’m partnering with Better Homes & Gardens at Walmart and sharing organization ideas for a closet makeover to suit your unique needs.
+Today I’m sharing organization ideas for a closet makeover to suit your unique needs.

 This isn’t the first time I’ve re-adapted a closet to work better for our lifestyle.
 We’re empty-nesters and we live in a relatively new townhouse, so it’s equipped with an abundance of modern day closet space.
 That’s a blessing, believe me, I know.
 Our last home was built in the 1940’s and until we did some renovation, the closet space was nearly non-existent.